 In case you have only keyboard available, hold down Ctrl key, navigate with arrow keys and use Space to select/deselect items.

 If you want to select all items in folder contents, press CTRL+A on your keyboard or open Edit or Organize menu and click Select All.
-In Windows 8, make sure the Home tab is open in Ribbon and click Select all.
+In Windows 8 and 8.1, make sure the Home tab is open in Ribbon and click Select all.

 If you want to select almost all items, excluding only a few in a folder, select those few items you want to be excluded.
 In Windows Vista and 7, press Alt key once to display full menus.
 Then open Edit menu and click Invert Selection.
-In Windows 8, just click the Invert selection button in Home tab of Ribbon.
+In Windows 8 and 8.1, just click the Invert selection button in Home tab of Ribbon.

-Changing folder views and selecting, arranging and sizing columns in Details view in Windows Explorer
+Changing folder views and selecting, arranging and sizing columns in Details view in Windows/File Explorer

 If you want to change folder view type, click on View button in folder toolbar (Windows XP, Vista and 7 only) and select the view you want.

-In Windows 8, open View tab on Ribbon and select the one you need.
-You can also use keyboard shortcuts Ctrl+Alt+1 through Ctrl+Alt+8 to switch between different folder views.
+In Windows 8 and 8.1, open View tab on Ribbon and select the one you need.
+You can also use keyboard shortcuts Ctrl+Shift+1 to Ctrl+Shift+8 for this instead.

-In Windows 8, Status Bar in Windows Explorer has buttons in the lower right corner for quickly activating Details or Large Thumbnails views.
+In Windows 8 and 8.1, Status Bar in File Explorer has buttons in the lower right corner for quickly activating Details or Large Thumbnails views.

-In Windows Vista, 7 and 8, there is also Preview Pane available that displays previews of documents, photos and videos on the right side of Windows Explorer window.
+Since Windows Vista, there is also Preview Pane available that displays previews of documents, photos and videos on the right side of Windows/File Explorer window.

 To select columns shown, right-click (or touch and hold) any column title and click an item to show or hide it.
 If an check mark is displayed to the left of an item, this column is available in the view.